pantheon-systems/documentation/source/content/guides/mariadb-mysql/06-kill-mysql-queries.md

 This section provides information on how to identify and kill queries with MySQL Command-Line Tool.

-Long-running MySQL queries keep other transactions from accessing the necessary tables to execute a request, leaving your users on hold.
-To kill these queries, you'll need to [access the environment's MySQL database](/guides/mariadb-mysql/mysql-access).
+Long-running MySQL queries prevent other transactions from accessing the necessary tables to execute a request, leaving your users on hold.
+You can [access the environment's MySQL database](/guides/mariadb-mysql/mysql-access) to kill these queries.

 <Enablement title="Ramp up website performance" link="/docs/workshops?c=lw4">